nashville-software-school/client-side-mastery/book-4-the-initiate/chapters/JS_ARRAY_METHODS.md

 From that array, extract just the customers' contact email addresses and store them in a new array.
 (Hint: you may want to use `forEach()` and/or `concat()` or any other array methods you have learned.)

-## Practice: Just the Customers

-> The learning objective for this exercise is using the `map()` array method to create a new array from an existing one.

-Create a new array from the `customers` array named `customerNames`.
-It should contain strings of each customer's full name.

-`["Johnson Herzog", "Rogelio Stehr", ...]`

-## Practice: OPEC Customers

-> The learning objective for this exercise is using the `filter()` array method to create a new array from an existing one.

-Create a new array from the `customers` array named `opecCustomers`.
-It should contain objects with the customer's name, and country of residence representing customer from the OPEC countries of Qatar and Saudi Arabia.

-`["Johnson Herzog", "Rogelio Stehr", ...]`

----

-> Challenges are optional exercises that you should only attempt if you have completed the practice exercises, and fully understand the concepts used in them.

 ## Challenge: Chaining Methods

-> The learning objective of this challenge is to practice chaining array methods together in a specific sequence to perform multiple transformations on an array of data.

 ### Setup